mewmewdevart/pipex/README.md

 #	To execute it, run the following command :
 $ ./bin/pipex file1 cmd1 cmd2 file2
 #	Example:
-$ ./bin/pipex infile.txt "ls -l" "wc -l" outfile.txt
+$ ./bin/pipex infile.txt cat "wc -l" outfile.txt
-#	This command lists the files and directories in a detailed format from the infile.txt
+#	This command line, take the content inside of infile file, counts the number of lines in the infile
-# file and counts the number of lines in the output, storing the result in the outfile.txt file.
+# file and return the information inside the outfile file.
+# Compares the same result in your shell:
+$ < infile cat | wc -l  > outfile

 ```

 ## 👩🏾‍💻 How my code works: